 On the Mats

 Try to get on the mats ten minutes before class.
-Use this time to warm-up quietly and to drop all preoccupation that may have been brought into the dojo.
-Aikido is a life and death activity.
+Use this time to warm up quietly and to drop all preoccupations that may have been brought into the dojo.
+Aikido is a life-and-death activity.
 You will need all your powers of concentration to learn effectively and to avoid injury to yourself or others.

 If Sensei is speaking to the class or to you individually, sit quietly and look directly at him.
-In these matters as well as those previously discussed, you may always ask direction from senior students.
+In these matters as well as those previously discussed, you may always ask for directions from senior students.
 Better yet, don’t ask — just watch and imitate.

 Unlike some other martial arts, there are no competitions in Aikido.
 In Victoria, students complete an Introductory course before they can be ranked.
-Ranking is done by tests on which you must demonstrate a certain level of proficiency.
+The ranking is done by tests on which you must demonstrate a certain level of proficiency.

-Length of Aikido practice, attitude, character and the seriousness and diligence of practice are all considered in promotion.
+Length of Aikido practice, attitude, character and the seriousness and diligence of practice are all considered in the promotion.
 Ranks proceed from fifth to first kyu (white belt) and then from first to tenth dan (black belt).
-In the Child, Youth and Teen programs, colored belts are used, as well as half steps between the Kyu ranks.
+In the Juniors Program, coloured belts are used, as well as half steps between the Kyu ranks.

 Deference to Senior Students